Payday Loan Interest Rates: Here's What You Need to Know

 What happens if you default on a payday loan

 If you fail to pay a payday loan, the lender may sue you.
-If they win, they can garnish your wages.
+If they win in court, they can garnish your wages.
 They may also sell your account to a debt collector, who will pursue you aggressively and may take you to court.

 You can be sued over an unpaid payday loan until the statute of limitations expires.
 This varies from state to state, but it’s often six years.